tathey1/autogmm/README.md

 The algorithm is located in graspy/graspy/cluster/autogmm.py.
 After autogmm is installed, you can run the scripts below.

+To run the R scripts, you will need to install R and the mclust library (we use version 5.4.2 in the paper).
+We recommend the RStudio IDE https://www.rstudio.com/.
+Users may need to "Set Working Directory" to "Source File Location," for the scripts to find find relative paths correctly.

 # Directories
 ## complete_experiments
 These files reproduce Table 2, Figures 1-3, and Figure 5.
 They run the clustering algorithms on the complete datasets.
 Instructions within.